yyf20001230/frank_yang/README.md

 ▪ Distilled original 224MB CLIP model into an 85MB, 6-layer image encoder to improve inference speed on mobile device and improved the inference speed by 1.6 times with minimal loss on accuracy
 MatchaNU Evanston, IL
 Founder & Software Developer Jun 2021 – Feb 2022
-▪ Launched a native-IOS application to App Store to assist Northwestern students with course planning and building navigation ▪ Web-scraped course catalog into classes in JSON format; integrated Google Geocoding API to generate building name from geocoordinates
-▪ Integrated UIKit with Apple Map and LocationManager in SwiftUI to track user location and calculate the optimal walking route to classrooms
-▪ Used by over 1000 Northwestern undergraduates every quarter; constantly making updates from user feedback and quarterly testing

 ## Work Experiences